bjohnson122/bjohnson122/README.md

 👀 Checkout my most recent project (which also happens to be my portfolio): https://wwww.breana.dev

-🤓  I am currently exploring Javascript frameworks such as NextJS and Gatsby
+🤓  I am currently exploring Javascript frameworks and UX Design

 🎨 Fun fact: I'm an illustrator and nail artist 💅🏽